alejoegarcia/alejoegarcia/README.md

 ---

-> I'm a nineteen-years-old backend-leaning full stack developer 👨🏽‍💻.
-I got into the programming world almost six years ago and I've been learning and applying that new knowledge ever since.
+> I'm a twenty-years-old backend-leaning full stack developer 👨🏽‍💻.
+I got into the programming world almost nine years ago and I've been learning and applying that new knowledge ever since.
 See my [16personalities profile here!](https://www.16personalities.com/profiles/599ea04cab3b5)

 ## Hard Skills 📚
 I’ve exposed myself to a wide variety of languages such as `C++, Java, Python, SQL and JavaScript`.
 Thus, I can read almost any code I see and _understand what’s happening_.